Mick Wallace: Venezuelan and Ecuadorian election monitoring

+Later political career

+Two weeks after losing his seat in the European Parliament, Wallace was bereaved by the death of his son Joe Wallace in June 2024.
+Joe had frequently joined Wallace on his political campaigns.

+In November 2024, Wallace announced that he would run in Wexford at the 2024 general election.
+He was unsuccessful in returning to the Dáil, having polled 1,615 first-preferences (3.1%), and was eliminated on the eighth count.

+In March 2025, Wallace attended a conference in Sanaa, Yemen, hosted by the Houthis, Shia Islamist movement in Yemen, where he praised them for fighting against Israel's genocide in Gaza.
+Wallace denounced imperialism as "the source of terror", describing Europeans who support the "genocide in Gaza" as "barbaric".
+He said that Houthi-controlled Yemen was "one of the few countries adhering to international law".

-Financial issues and bankruptcy
+Financial and legal issues

+Bankruptcy

 In May 2011, Wallace said that he would face personal financial ruin and the possible loss of his Dáil seat, if banks were to chase him for personal guarantees he had given them.
 According to Wallace, his company had passed rents it collected directly to ACCBank since 2008.
 In a statement Wallace said: "I've tried to build well — we were a very successful company for a long time.
 We weren't bad, we weren't doing crazy things.
 We've made money every year for 20 years, employed a lot of people, paid our taxes.
 But the financial crisis arrived, completely undermined the value of our assets and we're no longer in a great place."
 He told RTÉ, "If a bank tries to make me bankrupt it has more to do with 'badness' than economics."
 On 10 October 2011, the Commercial Court ordered Wallace to repay more than €19 million owed to ACCBank.
 He said he did not have the money.

 On 30 January 2016, it was ruled that Wallace would have to pay €2m to US vulture fund Cerberus.
 Wallace was finally declared bankrupt on 19 December 2016 with debts of over €30 million.

-Revenue settlement
+Withholding of employees pension contributions

+In 2011, Wallace pleaded guilty to five charges of withholding his employees' pension contributions in a case taken by the Irish Pensions Board.
+Wallace said the case had arisen as a result of a "discrepancy" and that he had paid all of the money due.